Dynamic Credit Investment in Partially Observed Markets: The Utility Maximization Problem

 \subsection{The Risk-Sensitive Control Problem}

 {\PaleGrey The objective of this section is to show how the complete observation control problem~\eqref{eq:stocontr} may be reduced to a risk-sensitive stochastic control problem.
 Such a representation proves to be useful for analyzing the control problem via the HJB approach in the next section.
 The reduction is obtained building on the approach of \cite{NagaiRung} who do not consider the defaultable security.
 Next, we develop the change to the new measure $\tilde{\Px}$, so to write the criterion~\eqref{eq:stocontr} in the risk sensitive form.
-The measure change from $\hat{\Px}$ to $\tilde{\Px}$ is defined via {\Blue its Radon-Nikodym density as follows:}}
+The measure change from $\hat{\Px}$ to $\tilde{\Px}$ is defined via {its Radon-Nikodym density as follows:}}

 {\BGreen Note that the probability measure $\tilde{\Px}$ depends, through $\zeta_t$, on the strategy $\pi_t$.
-Hence, in order for $\tilde{\Px}$ to be a probability measure, we need to require that the set of admissible strategies satisfy the condition}
+Hence, in order for $\tilde{\Px}$ to be a probability measure, we need to require that the set of admissible strategies satisfies the condition}

-{\Blue In order to impose (\ref{Eq:AdPrbMes}), we again use the general Novikov's condition (\ref{GeneralNovikov}).
+{In order to impose (\ref{Eq:AdPrbMes}), we again use the general Novikov's condition (\ref{GeneralNovikov}).
 In this case, it is easy to check $\rho_t \zeta_t =\mathcal{E}_{t}(M)$ with

 and, thus,